josemotta/IoT.Starter.Pi.Lirc/README.md

 This series, started by [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core), introduced in the second part the [IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing), designed as a standard starter kit for IoT Home automation initiatives.

-Based on facts below, the specification for the current mission is to provide IR capability to `IoT.Starter.Pi.Thing` projects.
+Based on facts below:

 - We´d be able to extract most from the RPI if we better explore the vast and brilliant resources already available for Linux.
 - Most home automation initiatives should handle legacy infrared (IR) controlled gadgets we have at home, including sound, image, air, heater, etc.
 - Linux Lirc is a mature and wide project.
 There is a big remote database containing config files for remote controls.
 More than 2,500 devices and counting.
 - IoT.Starter.Pi.Thing can benefit from Lirc installed at RPI, we just need to link them.

+The specification for current mission is to provide infrared (IR) capability to `IoT.Starter.Pi.Thing` projects.

 ## LIRC: Linux Infrared Remote Control for Raspberry Pi